‘General Hospital’ News: Jane Elliot Exits ‘GH,’ Tracy Will Leave Port Charles

-After months of speculation and rumors, Daytime Confidential confirmed that Jane Elliot (Tracy Quartermaine) would exit from General Hospital in a few months.
+After months of speculation and rumors, Daytime Confidential confirmed that Jane Elliot (Tracy Quartermaine) would exit General Hospital in a few months.
 A year ago, Elliot suggested that it may be time for her to quit the soap opera after four decades on the show.
-Now, it’s official, and the General Hospital fans are in panic mode about how the writers plan to write her out of the series.
+Now, it’s official, and General Hospital fans are in panic mode about how the writers plan to write her out of the series.

 According to the report, Jane Elliot told her bosses at ABC that she will not renew her contract, which expires in the spring.
-Just a few months ago, TV Insider interviewed Jane, and she disclosed that she was thinking very seriously about retiring, but worried that she would regret the decision.
+Just a few months ago, TV Insider interviewed Jane, and she disclosed that she was thinking very seriously about retiring, but she worried that she would regret the decision.

 “It will be very hard to leave GH.
 There are people in that building who have been a part of my life for 38 years and I will miss them dearly.
 But I want to keep growing, learning new things, living in new places, in order to expand my mind.
 Thank God for soap operas, I have raised two kids who are now grown and on their own.
 This has been the best job possible for any actor who is a mom.”

-Elliot added that if (and when) she leaves General Hospital, she doesn’t think she will miss it.
+Elliot added that if and when she leaves General Hospital, she doesn’t think she will miss it.
 She explained that she doesn’t have the hunger that many actors have anymore.

 “But, as far as acting goes, I am full.
 I am satiated.”